andrewaustin12/UberClone/README.md

 # UberClone
 Uber Clone built with SwiftUI, iOS 16 & Xcode 14.
-This was built with a MVVM architecture.
+This was organized by features instead of MVVM architecture.

 ### Current capabilities include: